BroadcastGames/son_of_hunkypunk/README.md

 So far, major changes beyond app version 0.9.0:

  1. Android Studio 2.2.2, SDK 24 and related Gradle updates.
+    Using NDK 12b, as NDK 13 requires rework of Android.mk makefiles and defaults to CLANG.
+Matter of getting right CLANG compile options or using NDK option to specify GCC.
  2. Git Interpreter upgraded from version 1.2.8 to version 1.3.4 with crash fixed due to long to jlong corruption.
  3. Some Git crashes are now trapped.
 It is still incomplete but less likely to hard-crash the entire app.
  4. RecyclerView GameListActivity now available.
 It is not very pretty and needs visual work, but it is a clean implementation and works with the established backend database.